-Riley Sims - Artistic Director and Choreographer
+Riley Sims - Artistic Director and Choreographer (Toronto)

-Riley Sims is a graduate of The School of Toronto Dance Theatre’s Professional Training Program in Contemporary Dance and Wexford School for the Arts Musical Theatre program.
-Since graduating from STDT, Sims has gone on to dance in works by numerous choreographers including: Tedd Robinson, Noam Gagnon, Mélanie Demers, Michael Trent, Darryl Tracy and Andrew Turner.
-Sims also spent three seasons as a company member of Ottawa Dance Directive under the artistic direction of Yvonne Coutts (2012 - 2015).
-Sims has had the opportunity to perform in Montreal, Vancouver, Ottawa and Toronto.
+A graduate of The School of Toronto Dance Theatre’s Program in Contemporary Dance and the Wexford School for the Arts Musical Theatre program, Sims has worked with: Tedd Robinson, Mélanie Demers, Frédérik Gravel, Ann Van den Broek (NL) Ann Liv Young (USA),Kettly Noël (WAFR), Noam Gagnon, Michael Trent, and Allison Cummings.
+From 2012 - 2014,Sims spent three seasons as a company member of Ottawa Dance Directive (‘ODD’) with Artistic Director Yvonne Coutts.

-Jean-Benoit Labrecque - Dancer and Collaborator
+Jean-Benoit Labrecque - Dancer and Collaborator (Montreal)

 Jean-Benoit Labrecque - Graduate of l'École de danse contemporaine de Montreal ( EDCMTL ), Quebec, Canada.
 His interest in the unique culture of urban dance brings him by the side of Angelo Ameur, founder of the hip-hop community in Montreal.
 Authenticity and instincts are qualities that have emerged from the mingling of these two worlds and have nourrished his artistic research as a performer.
 His experiences with choreographers such as José Navas, Tedd Robinson, Estelle Clareton, Jacques Poulin-Denis and Sasha Kleinplatz have revived his interest to work in the performing arts.
 Jean-Benoit is Currently working for Forêt Noire, one of the most innovative and active waacking duo in canada and also presenting a piece in the programming of Tangente, Danse buissonnière 2015-2016.

-Tedd Robinson - Mentor
+Tedd Robinson - Outside Eye (Toronto)

 Born in Ottawa, Canada, Robinson graduated with a Bachelor of Fine Arts from York University, and studied at The School of The Toronto Dance Theatre and with eminent British visual theatre artist Lindsay Kemp.
 Robinson first rose to prominence as Artistic Director of Contemporary Dancers in Winnipeg, Canada (1984-1990), where he created highly theatrical ensemble works.
 Having returned to Ottawa in 1990 to pursue a solo career, he is now firmly established as a choreographer, educator and solo artist whose critically acclaimed, award-winning and utterly unique works have won him a multitude of commissions and an international schedule of touring and teaching.
 Rokudo: six destinies in three steps received the 1998 Chalmers National Dance Award.
 His works have involved collaborations Margie Gillis (2003-04 and 2012) and Louise Lecavalier (2003-06), Ame Henderson (2011-2013) and Charles Quevillon (2010-2013).
 In 2005 until 2012, Tedd Robinson took up residence in the Pontiac, Québec where he created new work and presented dance and music in his barn (La B.A.R.N.) at Lac Leslie during the summers.
 He now co-directs Centre Q: a centre for questioning, near Quyon Quebec in the National Capital Region.
 Robinson is Artistic Director of 10 Gates Dancing Inc. His work is influenced by his six years of study as a monk in the Hakukaze soto zen monastery, Ottawa.
 Tedd Robinson is a founding member of Projet bk and a National Arts Centre Associate Dance Artist.

-Ana Groppler - Dancer and Collaborator
+Ana Groppler - Dancer and Collaborator (Toronto)

 Ana Claudette Groppler was born in Toronto.
 She discovered her love of dance at Rosedale Heights School of the Arts, and pursued her training further, graduating from The School of Toronto Dance Theatre in 2011.
-Since graduating Groppler has worked with Toronto Heritage Dance, Kemi Contemporary Dance Projects, Nancy Latoszewski, Signal Theatre, Fiona Griffiths, Parahumans, Find The Dance Floor Collective, Kaeja d’Dance, Peggy Baker Dance Projects, Aria Evans, and Social Growl Dance.
+Groppler has worked with numerous artists including Kaeja d’Dance, Social Growl Dance, Signal Theatre, Peggy Baker Dance Projects, The Go To Company, Toronto Heritage Dance, Kemi Contemporary Dance Projects, Nancy Latoszewski, and Fiona Griffiths.
 Groppler has performed her own work in shows with Dance Matters, Nextfest, and the Parahumans.
 She toured across Mexico with Kaeja d’Dance in 2016, traveled to Berlin with Social Growl Dance in June 2018 and is currently working with Lara Kramer Danse in a 3 year residency at Dancemakers.

-Jolyane Langlois - Dancer and Collaborator
+Kay Kenney - Dancer and Collaborator (Kingston, ON)

-Caitlin Woelfle O'Brien - Composer
+Caitlin Woelfle O'Brien - Composer (Toronto)